 Fairfax County's 2232 Review Process applies to all public areas, public buildings or structures and public utility or public service corporation facilities, whether publicly or privately owned.
 Enlargements, changes of use, and other changes to public areas may also be subject to these provisions.
 There are some facilities that are generally not reviewed under this process.
 (See exempt facilities.)

 For the purposes of the 2232 Review Process, public uses have been administratively defined by staff for many years to include, among other things, any uses which are directly under the control of the county government, or an authority or board appointed by the county government, or a quasi governmental entity which is directly supported with county funds.
 Public facility proposals of other local governmental units such as cities, towns or counties and regional agencies are also subject to the 2232 Review provisions.
 Facilities of public utilities and public service corporations, such as wireless telecommunications uses, are also subject to the 2232 Review Process pursuant to the State Code.
 It should be noted that the definition of public use as provided by the Fairfax County Zoning Ordinance does not determine the applicability of the State-mandated 2232 Review Process.

 In order to initiate a 2232 Review, all applicants must submit the standard 2232 Telecommunications Facility or Non-Telecommunications Facility Application Form (PDF).
 The 2232 Review Process application is provided in portable document format (PDF).
 To view or print PDF files, you will need Adobe Reader installed on your computer.
-Learn more about submitting a 2232 Application for review.

 Submit completed application forms and Statements of Justification to: Director, Department of Planning and Zoning, 12055 Government Center Parkway, 7th Floor, Fairfax, VA 22035.